GaiusSensei/Qd6/src/Chapter 1 - What Can You Do.md

 > The actions below are detailed for gamemaster's understanding.
 If you have new players during character creation, explain the gist of each action without going into details, unless asked otherwise.
 >
 > Battle Actions: Attack an opponent, Reposition yourself, Defend your allies and Overwatch against enemy movement
-> Free Actions: Use an Item, Focus to regain power, Reequip a new weapon and Use one your talents
+> Free Actions: Use an Item, Refocus to recover focus, Reequip a new weapon and Use one your talents

 ###Battle Actions